-16 Application
+17 Application

-- (1) This Part identifies the requirements for water from the water source for basic landholder rights (Division 2) and for extraction under access licences (Division 3). - (2) The amounts of water specified in this Part represent the estimated water requirements of persons entitled to basic landholder rights in the water source and the total volumes or unit shares specified in the share components of all access licences in the water source.
-The actual volumes of water available for extraction in the water source at any time will depend on factors such as climatic variability, access licence priority and the rules in this Plan. - (3) This Plan recognises that basic landholder rights in the water source and the total share components of all access licences authorised to extract water from the water source may change during the term of this Plan.
+- (1) This Part identifies the requirements for water from these water sources for basic landholder rights (Division 2) and for extraction under access licences (Division 3). - (2) The amounts of water specified in this Part represent the estimated water requirements of persons entitled to basic landholder rights in these water sources and the total volumes or unit shares to be specified in the share components of all access licences in these water sources.
+The actual volumes of water available for extraction in these water sources at any time will depend on factors such as climatic variability, access licence priority and the rules in this Plan. - (3) This Plan recognises that basic landholder rights in these water sources and the total share components of all access licences authorised to extract water from these water sources may change during the term of this Plan.
 This Plan manages such changes by having provisions that manage the sharing of water within the limits of water availability, as provided for in Part 6 of this Plan.

 Note.
-The total share components of access licences in the water source may change during the term of this Plan as a result of:
+The total share components of access licences in these water sources may change during the term of this Plan as a result of:

-- (a) the grant, surrender or cancellation of access licences in the water source, - (b) the variation of local water utility licences under section 66 of the Act, or - (c) changes due to the volumetric conversion of Water Act 1912 entitlements that are currently non-volumetric.
+- (a) the grant, surrender or cancellation of access licences in these water sources, - (b) the variation of local water utility licences under section 66 of the Act, or - (c) changes due to the volumetric conversion of Water Act 1912 entitlements that are currently non-volumetric.